Swap to Engineering design or Manufacturing or go back to all job sectors

 You'll usually need:

-You could start as a network technician and train with a recognised industry, such as Cisco Certified or CompTIA Network+.
+You could start as a network technician and do an industry recognised certificate on the job, such as Cisco Certified Network Professional (CCNP) or CompTIA Network+.

-You can get more advice about careers in networking from techskills and The Chartered Institute for IT.
+You can find out more about computing careers and training through The Chartered Institute for IT and techskills.

 You can get more advice about careers in networking from Tech Future Careers and The Chartered Institute for IT.